Search String

 We are talking about 1985-86, which is before the Amiga 500 (1987) and its 512 KB memory (which most people expanded to 1 MB).

-The Pawn, Chessmaster 2000 and Defender of the Crown of 1986 were the first games on the Amiga that began to differentiate Amiga graphics and presentation from MS-DOS, Atari ST and 8 bit computer games (Atari 400-800, ZX Spectrum, Commodore 64, Amstrad CPC 464).
 Those three games were the first to employ slick user interfaces that actually wowed people without fail.
 However, two of those three were still ports; they weren't Amiga games.
 And DotC barely even featured gameplay.

-And by reason of genre those three games did not employ hardware scrolling and other fancy chipset features that could have elevated the Amiga far beyond MS-DOS / IBM PC and 8 bit microcomputer games.
+And by reason of genre those three games did not employ hardware scrolling and other fancy chipset features that could have elevated the Amiga far beyond IBM PC MS-DOS and 8 bit microcomputer games.

 Marble Madness of 1986 was the first good arcade conversion on the Amiga.
 Having its origin in a coinop, it also featured actual gameplay: